Espresso lovers should check out an Opera Cake. This one can be purchased from FinancierPastries.com.

 June 2008

-Page 6: Terms With N To R
+Cake Glossary Page 6: Red Velvet Cake & Other Terms With N To R

 There are thousands of different types of cakes in the world today; each culture has its specialties, most of which never reach our shores.
 Here, we present some of the more popular types one is likely to encounter—or at least hear about—in the U.S. If your favorite isn’t represented, use the Contact Us link on this page to tell us about it.
-After you’ve checked out the cakes, take a look at our 60 other food glossaries—an easy way to get up to speed on more than fifty different food categories.
+After you’ve checked out the cakes, take a look at our many other food glossaries—an easy way to get up to speed on more than fifty different food categories.
 Most related to this Cake Glossary are our Chocolate Glossary, Custard Glossary, Dessert Sauce Glossary, Ice Cream & Frozen Desserts Glossary and Sugar Glossary.

 a b c d e f g h i j k l m n o p q r s t u v w x y z